 Walking trail: Very easy to the bottom falls, completely flat and paved, should take around 10 minutes from the parking area.

 Read next: Where to go in the Philippines

 Dao Falls - An epic canyon hike

-Dao Falls flies under the radar, and we’ve no idea why although this makes it even more of an adventure.
+Dao Falls flies under the radar and is one of the least visited Cebu waterfalls on our list, we’ve no idea why although this makes it even more of an adventure.
 Just a few kilometres inland from the small village of Samboan, Dao is tucked away in the interior of Cebu via some relatively rough roads (though still doable on a little scooter).

 From the start you walk down hill and straight towards a seriously dodgy looking bridge (luckily you won’t have to go over it).
 From here you follow the path to the right of the bridge and then meander along the river which is an astonishingly beautiful shade of blue.

 You will be constantly walking in and out of the water, at the beginning it will be quite shallow, barely above your ankles.
 You definitely need shoes you are happy getting wet for this one.
 Bare feet on the rocks would be painful!